|Nutrition Facts (per serving)|

 Remove the top piece of foil and brush the ribs with barbecue sauce.

 Bake uncovered for about 15 minutes longer, or broil for about 2 to 3 minutes for a crisper exterior.

 Serve and enjoy.

 - Replace the Cajun seasoning with smoked paprika.

-- Sweeten your favorite barbecue sauce with a tablespoon of brown sugar.
+- Sweeten your favorite barbecue sauce with a tablespoon of brown sugar if you like your ribs on the sweet side.